 In May of 2018, I joined the New York Times as both a member of the Editorial Board and a writer for the magazine.
-Before that, I was the lead health reporter at Consumer Reports, where I covered the intersection of science, medicine and regulatory policy.
-I was also a 2013 Nieman Fellow at Harvard University, where I focused on global health and the history of medicine, and a 2014 Pulitzer Traveling grantee, for which I reported on the Hungarian Roma community.
+Before that, I was the lead health writer at Consumer Reports, where I covered the intersection of science, medicine and regulatory policy.
+And before that, I was a 2013 Nieman Fellow at Harvard University, where I focused on global health and the history of medicine, and a 2014 Pulitzer Traveling grantee, for which I reported on the Hungarian Roma community.

 In my past life, I was a wandering scientist.
 I studied climate change in the Arctic; epigenetics in a Harvard immunology lab; and behavioral conditioning in alcohol-addicted rats.
 I also formulated vaccines in a pharmaceutical lab.
 I have a B.A. in biology (from Rutgers University) and an M.A. in environmental science and M.S. in journalism (both from Columbia University).